Home Page

-By Ushang Ewa In a show of appreciation for the support during the legal tussle of Cross River Governor, Senator Ben Ayade, his wife Dr. Linda Ayade S...
+By Ogar Monday In a bid to grow sports and promote Taekwondo in particular at the grass root level, an inaugural Calabar Taekwondo Open is set to hold...
 Read more

-By Jonathan Ugbal: Government House Correspondent The Cross River State Government Friday said it is seeking to participate in the Federal Government’...
+By Frank Edima The United States Embassy, Public Affairs Section and American Corners across the six geo-politician zones in Nigeria are planning to h...
 Read more

-By CrossRiverWatch Admin This is not an AMEN piece.
-It is a guide for Cross Riverians, and by that I...
+By CrossRiverWatch Admin It is a zeal that beats the imagination of many; but for an academic who su...
 Read more

 By Ushang Ewa In a show of appreciation for the support during the legal tussle of Cross River Gover...
 Read more

-By Jonathan Ugbal Following protests by the staff union in the office of the Auditor General of the...
+By CrossRiverWatch Admin The Cross River State 2017 Budget may have been passed into law and signed...
 Read more

-By CrossRiverWatch Admin This is not an AMEN piece.
-It is a guide for Cross Riverians, and by that I...
+By CrossRiverWatch Admin It is a zeal that beats the imagination of many; but for an academic who su...
 Read more

 By Jonathan Ugbal The Cross River State Government says it has put the necessary framework in place...
 Read more